topkecleon/otouto/README.md

 You may also want to set your time_offset (a positive or negative number, in seconds, representing your computer's difference from UTC), your lang (lowercase, two-letter code representing your language), and modify your about_text.
 Some plugins will not be enabled by default, as they are for specific uses.
 If you want to use them, add them to the plugins table.

+To install luarocks,LuaSocket and LuaSec run `./launch.sh install`.
 To start the bot, run `./launch.sh`.
 To stop the bot, press Ctrl+c twice.

 You may also start the bot with `lua bot.lua`, but then it will not restart automatically.